 What Are Custom Orthotics?

 Custom orthotics are shoe inserts that are moulded clinically to force your foot into its most anatomically aligned position.

-VFAS orthotics are especially fitted for the person’s shoe size, foot shape, and structural problem while standing.
-The VFAS custom orthotic may help to correct flat feet, correct foot agony, correct spurs, help diminish pain due to plantar fasciitis, and help stabilize back problems.
+VerticalFAS orthotics are especially fitted for the person’s shoe size, foot shape, and structural problem while standing.
+The VerticalFAS custom orthotic may help to correct flat feet, correct foot agony, correct spurs, help diminish pain due to plantar fasciitis, and help stabilize back problems.

 Custom Orthotics Vs Off-The Shelf Orthotics